ozfortress/ozfortress_docs/docs/rules/global.md

 ### 2.1.
 Application
 Teams apply to enter the whichever league/competition, and nominate their desired divisions.
 The minimum and maximum roster requirements/limits can be found below, along with roster expectations.
 It is required that your team is available to play at least three days out of the five playable match days, teams with more availability will be preferred when a league administrator is resolving scheduling disputes.

+**Players cannot be transferred between the end of signups and the start of the first Transfer Window.**

 #### 2.1.1.
 Higher Division Players
 Players who have played in higher divisions than their team has applied for shall be reviewed by administrators prior to transfer into their team, or their teams division seeding.
 These players may be restricted from specific classes if a) if they wish to play in lower divisions, or b) league administration, along with the seedings and transfer teams decide to restrict the player based on performance metrics, game knowledge, potential out-of-region ping advantage, etc.